Micke Grove Zoo

 Madagascar Giant Hissing Cockroach Compared to males, females have slender antennae

-Male hissing cockroaches look impressive with the horns that develop on their heads
+Male hissing cockroaches (above) look impressive with the horns that develop on their heads; female hissing cockroaches (below) do not sport these horns

 Newly molted hissers are pale in color until their new exoskeleton hardens